amaxwell/datatank_py/README.markdown

 BUGS
 ====

-Please e-mail me at amaxwell AT mac DOT com if you find any bugs in the Python code, or have ideas on improvements.
-I don't want to add the kitchen sink in, but rather give users the building blocks to abuse DataTank in their own way.
+Please email me at amaxwell AT mac DOT com with suggestions for improvement, or use the tracker at GitHub.
+For bug fixes, feel free to send a pull request, and I'll try and figure out how to use git enough to merge it in.

 LICENSE
 =======